Web-Dev-Collaborative/PYTHON_PRAC/Readings/10 External Python packages you are going to love.md

 ![](https://cdn-media-1.freecodecamp.org/images/DWrohhPZvoWbH4s8apMbg8nXZOtf3m0lAhvk)

 This is a really awesome package I regularly use in my projects.
-It describes itself as “a library which aims to bring enjoyable logging in Python".
+It describes itself as “a library which aims to bring enjoyable logging in Python”.
 This package just lets you easily configure your logs out of the box.

 All you have to do after installing is to import the module: